|

 interesting

-thing about using your bank account directly is that unlike debit
+thing about using your checking account directly is that unlike debit

 cards, money is not validated in real time.
 What does this